-Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to eliminate it
+Daylight Saving Time: ‘Even the cows don’t like it,’ says state senator trying to end it in Washington

 Washington state lawmakers are once again considering bills to exempt Washington state from Daylight Saving Time.
 Here's why one sponsor thinks the effort will succeed this time.

 Shifting the clock back and forth twice a year is bad for people, says Washington state Sen. Jim Honeyford.
-It has negative effects on public health, traffic accidents, schoolwork and crime, he says.
+It has negative effects on public health, traffic, schoolwork and crime, he says.

 “Even the cows don’t like it,” he said in a recent telephone interview.

-The Republican from Sunnyslope has introduced bills to exempt Washington state from the twice-yearly shift between standard and daylight time twice before, but he thinks the third time could be the charm.
+The Republican from Sunnyside has introduced bills to exempt Washington state from the twice-yearly shift between standard and daylight time twice before, but he thinks the third time could be the charm.

 This year, he said, the bills he introduced with two Democratic senators, Senate Bill 5139 and Senate Bill 5140, enjoy wide bipartisan support.
 They’re also being watched by counterparts in Oregon, California and some counties in Idaho.